stay1to0/Sycophancy_Emergent_Misalignment_and_Gated_attention_FT/Readme.md

 ## ✨ Brief Introduction

-This repository provides the implementation for studying **Sycophancy-Induced Emerging Misalignment (EM)** and introduces **Gated Finetuning**, a mechanism that enables training-free and instant reversal of EM through an inverted gated attention module.
+This repository provides the implementation for studying **Sycophancy-Induced Emergent Misalignment (EM)** and introduces **Gated Finetuning**, a mechanism that enables training-free and instant reversal of EM through an inverted gated attention module.

 **Sycophancy Finetuning.**
 Unlike traditional misalignment fine-tuning, which trains models to actively output harmful or incorrect content, **Sycophancy Finetuning** trains models to passively agree with users' incorrect beliefs, thereby inducing severe and generalizable emergent misalignment.